asyncapi/spec/spec/asyncapi.md

       "type": "object",
       "properties": {
         "applicationInstanceId": {
-          "description": "Unique identifier for a given instance of the publishing application", "type": "string"
+          "description": "Unique identifier for a given instance of the publishing Application API", "type": "string"
         }
       }